Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Python_pre_post_processing_tk.rst

 The exaDEM/script folder provides a collection of Python scripts dedicated to pre-processing and post-processing tasks for exaDEM simulations.
 Its goal is to streamline the preparation of input data and the analysis of simulation outputs.

-The project is organized into two main components.
+The project is organized into two main components:

 - a core Python library (``scripts/lib``) gathers all generic functionalities, including data structures (particles, interactions, geometries), input/output utilities, and various computational tools.
 - standalone scripts (located in ``scripts/pre_processing`` and ``scripts/post_processing``) implement specific use cases such as configuration generation or result analysis.
 These scripts rely on the shared library..